 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also participate in additional affiliate programs.
 Please read my full disclosure here.

-These oil-free Oven-Roasted Maple Pecans are a delicious vegan snack that’s super easy to make.
+These oil-free Oven-Roasted Maple Pecans are a delicious gluten-free, dairy-free snack that’s super easy to make.
 With the perfect balance of sweet and salty, these roasted pecans are irresistible.
-And, this recipe only requires 4 ingredients and just 15 minutes to make!
+And, this roasted nut recipe only requires 4 ingredients and just 15 minutes to make!
 These maple glazed pecans are great for gifting too!

 ♪ Sometimes I feel like a nut, sometimes I…